 Biden has been clear about wanting to make changes overall to student loans.
 Initially, there’s been lots of talk about student loan cancellation.
 We talk about how this is a smoke screen for the bigger underlying problem: the cost of college education.

-Either way, there will be a big battle on this in Congress since Senate Republicans still oppose student loan cancellation.
+Either way, there's been a big battle on this in Congress and at the Supreme Court level since Senate Republicans still oppose student loan cancellation.
 I’m not holding my breath.

 Automating IDR enrollment and recertification

-They’ve made many changes and improvements to the student loan system this year including streamlining studentaid.gov, improving PSLF’s paperwork, payment tracking, and changing payment frequency requirements.
-I can see this automation being a positive change for borrowers.
+The Biden administration has made many changes and improvements to the student loan system, including streamlining studentaid.gov, improving PSLF’s paperwork, payment tracking, and changing payment frequency requirements.
+Borrowers can also now automatically recertify for income-driven repayment by providing consent for the Department of Education to use federal tax return information directly from the IRS each year.

 Lower payments for undergraduate loans

-If an undergrad loan borrower makes more than $25,000 per year, Biden wants to reduce payments from 10 to 20%, to only 5% of discretionary income.
+Undergraduate borrowers will be able to reduce monthly payments down to only 5% of discretionary income starting in July 2024 under the new SAVE plan.
 These actions could help make payments even more affordable, and could make pursuing the maximum repayment period forgiveness easier.

 Student loans in bankruptcy